callmenoodles/ambeelight-cli/README.md

 # Ambeelight
-Cross-platform ambilight for Yeelight.
+A cross-platform ambient lighting solution for Yeelight devices.
+The program will update Yeelight devices to display the color of your computer's display output creating an amazing atmosphere when watching videos or gaming.

 ## Platforms
-- Windows
+- ✅ Windows
-- Linux
+- ✅ Linux
-### macOS
-macOS is not supported yet, because it relies on `captrs` which does not support macOS yet either.
+- ❌ macOS ([captrs](https://crates.io/crates/captrs) doesn't support mac)

 ## Usage
 ### CLI